 - 9.240 The allocation site is located in the centre of Steep, north of Bedales School.
 The site is undeveloped.
-The site is closely sited to the Hampshire Hangers Biodiversity Opportunity Area.
+The site is closely sited to the Hampshire Hangers BOA.
 Development should seek to support the aims of the related Hangers strategy.
-The site is bounded by mature trees which should be retained and protected. - 9.241 Development proposals should therefore be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; and - Heritage Statement.
+The site is bounded by mature trees which should be retained and protected.
+The site has previously been earmarked for recreational use, therefore proposals should provide approximately 20% of the total area as informal public open space accessible from the village hall and car park.
+A very small part of the site at the south eastern corner is shown to be at risk of surface water flooding which may increase as a result of climate change over the lifetime of the development.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific FRA and the suitability and design of SuDS. - 9.241 Development proposals should therefore be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; - Heritage Statement; and - Surface Water FRA.

-Allocation Policy SD93: Land South of Church Road, Steep
+Allocation Policy SD89: Land South of Church Road, Steep

-- Land South of Church Road, Steep is allocated for the development of between 8 and 12 residential dwellings (class C3 use).
+- Land South of Church Road, Steep is allocated for the development of between 8 and 12 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) Site boundaries sympathetic to the local landscape; - b) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - c) The site layout must not include opportunities for future vehicular access into adjacent fields; and - d) Retention and protection of existing mature trees. - In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Minimise hard surfaced areas on site; and - b) New planting should be suitable for pollinating species.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) Site boundaries sympathetic to the local landscape; - b) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - c) The site layout must not include opportunities for future vehicular access into adjacent fields; - d) Retention and protection of existing mature trees; - e) The location of housing and access roads to have regard to localised areas of potential surface water flood risk; and - f) A proportion of the site should be provided as public open space directly accessible from the village hall and car park. - 2.
+In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Minimise hard surfaced areas on site; and - b) New planting should be suitable for pollinating species.